keith-mcclellan/universe-security-scanner/README.md

 ## Install Prerequisites on Your Machine

-To run the demo setup script (`stage_security_scanner.sh`), the following pieces of software are expected to be available:
+To run the demo setup script (`stage_container_scanner.sh`), the following pieces of software are expected to be available:

 * A DC/OS cluster with one public node and two private nodes
 * DC/OS CLI